-- If possible, try to create the resources in another zone in the region or in another region.
+- Try to create the resources in another zone in the region or in another region.

-- If possible, change the shape of the VM you are requesting.
+- Try to change the shape of the VM you are requesting.
 It's easier to get smaller machine types than larger ones.
-A change to your request, such as reducing the number of GPUs or using a custom VM with less memory or vCPUs, might allow your request to proceed.
+A change to your request, such as reducing the number of GPUs or using a custom VM with less memory or vCPUs, might let your request proceed.

 - Use Compute Engine reservations to reserve resources within a zone to ensure that the resources you need are available when you need them.

 - If you are trying to create a preemptible instance, remember that preemptible VMs are spare capacity and so might not be obtainable at peak demand periods.

 - If you receive a

 does not exist in zoneerror when requesting new resources, it means that the zone does not offer the resource or machine type that you have requested.
 See Regions and zones to find out which features are available in each zone.

 If network traffic to or from your instance is being dropped

 Compute Engine only allows network traffic that is explicitly permitted by your project's Firewall rules to reach your instance.
 By default, all projects automatically come with a default network that allows certain kinds of connections.
 If you deny all traffic, by default, that also denies SSH connections and all internal traffic.
 For more information, see the Firewall rules page.